ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-07-14-my-first-two-years-at-sanoma.md

 This rewrite was a great opportunity for me to learn to work together with the other developers in the personalization team.
 We meticulously documented every issue in Confluence and created a step-by-step plan to issues one by one.
 We learned to communicate together and to write pull requests that were easy to review.
 We gained the stakeholders' trust by giving realistic time estimations and by focusing on building a production-grade system from the start.

-## New team
+## Spring 2024: New team, new habits

-At the end of 2023, it had became clear that developing and maintaining the RTA dashboard was happening at the cost of news personalization.
+By the end of 2023, it had became clear that developing and maintaining the RTA dashboard was happening at the cost of news personalization.
 We had not improved personalization at all, which negatively impact our readers.
 It was therefore decided that teh personalization and analytics responsibilities would be split between two teams, creating a personalization team lead by the lead data scientist Max and a new analytics team lead by a new PO.
 I stayed in the personalization team and stopped contributing to the RTA product (which had stopped being a project and become a product).

 Our first major task in the new team was to stabilize and rewrite the "most read" service, which is responsible for delivering the list of most read articles to our news sites.
 The existing implementation was done using Kinesis Analytics, which was deprecated and very unstable.